dasiths/dasiths.github.io/_posts/2019-01-07-mediator-pattern-implemented-in-net.md

 ## Motivation

 There are a few .NET implementations around.
 This [post](https://drusellers.com/posts/greenpipes/) by Dru Sellers pointed me in the right direction.
 The most popular one of course is [MediatR](https://github.com/jbogard/MediatR) from Jimmy Bogard.
-It's a very simple library with a `Message` and `Response` model with support for middleware.
+It's a very simple library with a `Request` and `Response` model with support for middleware.
 After investigating the source for `MediatR` (Which heavily inspired my design) and some other libraries I decided to create my own.

 My motivations were the following.